by Scott Herson-Hord, on Jul 1, 2022 7:45:00 AM

 Oregon Paid Leave

-Oregon will start requiring protected AND paid leave starting in 2023, so it's more important that businesses have an understanding of the legislation and employer requirements for Oregon Paid Leave indicated below in this article.
+The state started requiring protected AND Paid Leave Oregon in 2023, which like the Oregon Sick Time Law is different than OFLA.
+So, it's important that businesses have an understanding of the additional legislation and requirements for Oregon Paid Leave indicated below in this article.

 OFLA Employee Eligibility and Participation Requirements